guanwei49/DUAL/README.md

-# DUAL: A Federated Unsupervised Anomaly Detection Framework for Cross-Enterprise Processes
+# DUAL: A Federated Unsupervised Anomaly Detection Framework for Collaborative Business Processes

-This is the source code of our paper '**DUAL: A Federated Unsupervised Anomaly Detection Framework for Cross-Enterprise Processes**'.
+This is the source code of our paper '**DUAL: A Federated Unsupervised Anomaly Detection Framework for Collaborative Business Processes**'.
 ![architecture.png](pics/architecture.png)